apigee/apigee-edge-drupal/CONTRIBUTING.md

 Value of `APIGEE_EDGE_AUTH_TYPE` should be set to either 'basic' or 'oauth'.
 If you select `oauth` and have a SAML enabled org you will also need to set `APIGEE_EDGE_AUTHORIZATION_SERVER`, `APIGEE_EDGE_CLIENT_ID`, `APIGEE_EDGE_CLIENT_SECRET` values.

-Value of `APIGEE_EDGE_USERNAME` should be an email address of an Apigee Edge user with **Organization administrator role** if you do not want to bump into permission issues in tests.
+Value of `APIGEE_EDGE_USERNAME` should be an email address of an Apigee Edge/X user with **Organization administrator role** if you do not want to bump into permission issues in tests.
 Tests failed with "Forbidden" could be a sign of the insufficient permissions.

 You can set these environment variables in multiple ways:
 - Copy the `phpunit.core.xml.dist` file included with this module as `core/phpunit.xml`.
 Uncomment the `APIGEE_*`